The-Foreigners/The-Foreigners.github.io/objectives.md

 - Review items:
   - Count attunements: armor, weapon, staff, wand

+- Segment a ladder to mend later, use to infiltrate orc outpost.

-  - Correct wine inventory to 8.
+- Return to Rhest, defeat Razorfiends

-- What is the date?
-Relative to orc invasion?

   - Extract dragon teeth, use with medallion to create divination tools.

-- Explore lower level of Rhest townhall, Wand of Secrets.
+  - Explore lower level of Rhest townhall: Wand of Secrets, Control Water

-- Retrieve horses.
-  - Get Zera (Enchance Ability or Atticus assist) to barter for scorpions, two may suffice.

-- Segment a ladder to mend later, use to infiltrate orc outpost.

 - Determine where to next?
 Review map notations.
-  - Orc outpost.
   - Where's Thayne?
 Sending message?
+  - Orc roadblock, 'Has a blackness about it.'
+  - Defend small towns enroute of the invaders from raiding parties.

+- Craft duplicate of phylactery
+  - Send to Ghostlord with one of his minions, get him to quit the war.

 - Prepare Gentle Repose to capture deceased Wyrmlords, revive later.

 - Business: